ATPCO

 The Airline Tariff Publishing Company (commonly known as ATPCO) is a privately held corporation that engages in the collection and distribution of fare and fare-related data for the airline and travel industry.
-ATPCO currently works with more than 440 airlines worldwide, and it supplies more than 99% of the industry’s intermediated fare data to all the major airfare pricing engines, storing over 427 million active fares in its database and managing an average of 18 million fare changes each day.
+ATPCO currently works with more than 440 airlines worldwide, and it supplies more than 99% of the industry’s intermediated fare data to all the major airfare pricing engines, storing over 446 million active fares in its database and managing an average of 18 million fare changes each day.

 The users of ATPCO’s data are Global Distribution Systems (GDS), such as Sabre, Amadeus, Travelport, and their associated travel agents; the Central Reservation Systems (CRS) of airlines; online travel agencies (OTA) such as Expedia, Orbitz, and Travelocity; and other service providers in the travel industry.

 In January 2020, Alex Zoghlin took over as the new President and CEO.

 Locations

-Based near Washington Dulles International Airport, ATPCO also has offices in London, Bulgaria, and Singapore.
+Based near Washington Dulles International Airport, ATPCO also has offices in London and Singapore.